muldjord/occurity/README.md

     * Color: Black
     * Test color: White

+#### pcmanfm
+* Run the command `pcmanfm` which will open the File Manager.
+In the Edit->Preferences->Disk Management remove checkmark from "Show available options for removable media"

 ### Getting and compiling VisuTest
 Open a terminal on the Pi and run the following commands.
 This will fetch the VisuTest source code and compile it.
 ```